salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/26-knative-eventing-test.png" alt="KNative Eventing Test" width="1000px">

-**Important**: if you see Error in the `imc-dispatcher***` pod try copy & pasting the previous `k apply..` commands again and check again.
+**Important**: if you see Error in the `imc-dispatcher***` pod, try copy & pasting the previous `k apply..` commands again, and check again.

 Now, **you have everything ready to deploy your Cloud-Native applications to Kubernetes**. :tada: :tada:

 # Version 1: Cloud-Native App

-In this section you will be deploying a Conference Cloud-Native application composed by 4 simple services.
+In this section you will be deploying a Conference Cloud-Native application composed of 4 simple services.

 <img src="workshop-imgs/microservice-architecture-for-k8s.png" alt="Architecture Diagram" width="700px">

 These services communicate between each other using REST calls.

-With Knative installed you can proceed to install the first version of the application.
-You will do this by using [**Helm**](http://helm.sh) a Kuberenetes Package Manager.
-As with every package manager you need to add a new `Helm Repository` where the **Helm packages/charts** for the workshop are stored.
+With Knative installed, you can proceed to install the first version of the application.
+Do this by using [**Helm**](http://helm.sh) a Kuberenetes Package Manager.
+As with every package manager, you need to add a new `Helm Repository` where the **Helm packages/charts** for the workshop are stored.

-You can do this by runnig the following commands:
+You can do this by running the following commands:

 ``` bash
 h repo add workshop http://chartmuseum-jx.35.222.17.41.nip.io